-Description: The absolute GHG emissions associated with the measured portfolio, expressed in tonnes CO2-equivalent (tCO2eq) as at December 31, 2022.
+Description: The absolute GHG emissions associated with the measured portfolio, expressed in tonnes CO2-equivalent (tCO2eq) for the year ended December 31, 2023.

 Methodology: Scope 1 and Scope 2 GHG emissions are allocated to investors based on an enterprise value including cash approach.